angulardart/site-angulardart/src/angular/guide/template-syntax.md

 Change detection cycles are triggered by many asynchronous activities such as promise resolutions, http results, timer events, keypresses and mouse moves.

-Expressions need to finish quickly or the user experience may drag, especially on slower devices.
+Expressions need to finish quickly or the user experience might drag, especially on slower devices.
 Consider caching values when their computation is expensive.

 #### Simplicity